pradeep3sep/interviewquestion/README Mongodb.md

 <br>

 - Rule of thumnb ==> In object, when using the LHS, use path without "$", but on RHS use with "$".
+- Function k name k sarh $ use kia jata h
+- Jab object ki value chaiye hoti h to $ use karte h key k sath

 ```js
 // In queries / projections